 5. Get In The Correct Line

-As I mentioned before, there are three lines at all day and nightclubs in Las Vegas.
-There’s a table line for bottle service reservations, a guest list line, and a ticket line.
-Make sure you’re in the guest list line, or you’ll cause a big delay for you and your party.
+You’ll want to make sure that you get in the guest list line, or you’ll cause a delay for you and your party.
 When in doubt, ask.
-The staff is happy to help you.
+The staff should be happy to help.

 If you don’t have a valid ID and you’re not 21 years of age or older, you’re not getting into a Vegas club.
 Also, if you’re coming from outside the US, it’s a good idea to check each club’s ID requirements.
 Often, they’re posted on the club’s website, or you can contact the venue.